-These laws ensure health care providers and organizations base medical decisions on the best interest of the patient – not the best interest of their own wallet.
+Both the Anti-Kickback and Stark Laws are intended to help ensure that medical decision-making is not compromised by improper financial incentives.
+These laws ensure healthcare providers and organizations base medical decisions on the best interest of the patient – not the best interest of their own wallet.

 Pharmaceuticals and certain medical devices must be approved by the FDA before they can be marketed or sold to the public.
 Medicare and Medicaid require that reimbursement for pharmaceuticals and medical devices is only available when those pharmaceuticals or devices are used in the manner approved by the FDA.
 Companies that market and sell pharmaceuticals or devices, however, often unlawfully promote the use of their products for uses not approved by the FDA (called “off-label” uses) to increase profits.
 This off-label marketing leads to the submission of improper claims to Medicare and Medicaid.